Find Texas Schools and Independent School Districts

 • Work on time management.
 Middle school introduces projects that may take longer than your child is used to.
 Learning time management is a skill that students can use for a lifetime.

 • Encourage your child to find activities that they are interested in.
 Junior high is a perfect time to join middle school sports, clubs, athletics, music, theater, and so much more.
-Subscribe to magazines for kids, like National Geographic Kids Magazine, or use National Geographic’s online middle school resources, to further exploration of interests
+Subscribe to magazines for kids, like National Geographic Kids Magazine, or use National Geographic’s online middle school resources, to further exploration of interests.

 • Remind your child that they will meet many new friends by switching classrooms for each period.
 Advise your child about being themselves and being kind to others.